Crunch-io/rcrunch/README.md

     $ R --slave -e 'install.packages(c("crunch", "codetools", "testthat"), repo="http://cran.at.r-project.org")'
     $ make test

 This installs dependencies and then runs the tests, which installs `crunch` from your local checkout in the process.
+If the dependencies fail to install, check the error message.
+You may need to install libcurl on your system before installing the R packages.

 ### Running tests